|

 Some birds are poets and sing all summer.
 (July 5)

-On eating fresh berries in the summertime: "After I had been eating these
+On eating fresh berries in the summertime: "After I had been eating

 simple, wholesome, ambrosial fruits on this high hillside, I found my